LinkedIn Search And Discovery: A Complete Guide

 Why LinkedIn Search and Discovery Matter More Than Ever

-A valuable video will only be valuable when someone is able to find it.
+A valuable video only becomes useful when people can actually find it.

 That is why Search and Discovery matter.
 They influence:

-- how professionals discover useful videos long after publishing
+• how professionals rediscover useful videos long after publishing

 For many users, the challenge is not just finding a video once.
-The real challenge is finding it again later.
+The bigger challenge is finding it again later.

-A post may appear in the feed, offer valuable insight, and then disappear under newer content.
+A post may appear in the feed, deliver a genuinely useful insight, and then disappear under newer content within days.
 Search and Discovery solve part of that problem by resurfacing relevant content.
-But because LinkedIn visibility is heavily influenced by relevance and engagement, many valuable videos still become harder to find over time.
+However, because LinkedIn visibility is heavily influenced by relevance and engagement behavior, many useful videos still become harder to locate over time.

-That is why many professionals try to save those videos for later use like:
+That is one reason many professionals prefer saving high-value videos for later use in areas like:

 The Evolution of LinkedIn Search and Discovery (From Text to Video)